dcuartielles/open-fpga-install/README.md

 I accept pull-requests in exchange for good old school open source credit :-)

 # credit
-Besides all of the good work made by the open-fpga community, there is Louis Iacona to thank for his great example on how to make a multiligual installation script.
+Besides all of the good work made by the open-fpga community, there are the following people to thank for their specific direct contribution to this project:

+* Louis Iacona: for his great example on how to make a multiligual installation script, or multilingual anything CLI for that matter
+* J. Gonzalez (a.k.a.
+Obijuan) that besides making the tutorials for ICEStick, submitted the first pull request to this project on the installation order of the different packages

 # license
 (Copyleft) D. Cuartielles, 2016, GPLv3